 What is Environmental Education?

 Environmental Education promotes environmental literacy and the development of the skills needed for life-long learning.
 Environmental Education refers to education efforts that increase public awareness, concern, and knowledge about environmental issues and provides the critical thinking, problem-solving and decision-making skills needed to make informed and responsible decisions about the environment in all its complexity.
 Environmental Education promotes interdisciplinary integration of subject matter, problem-and issues-based learning experiences, and both cooperative and independent learning opportunities.
-More details here (opens in new window).
+More details here.

 The Standards: Overview

-Maryland Enviornmental Literacy standards (Adobe PDF File, opens in new window)
+Maryland Environmental Literacy standards

 When Environmental Literacy Standards are Taught